Catalog Description

 Distance Learning

-1. The instructor will provide a lecture presentation and accompanying tutorial on responsive design techniques, including an introduction to modules such as Flexbox and CSS Grids.
-Students will then be asked to follow the tutorial on creating a responsive design and applying it to a Website.
-Students will update their website with the modifications completed and provide a link via the LMS.
+1. The instructor will provide a lecture presentation and accompanying tutorial on responsive design techniques, including an introduction to modules such as Flexbox and CSS Grid.
+Students will then be asked to follow the tutorial on creating a responsive design for desktop, tablet, and phone output.
+Students will update their website to include these methods, and provide a link via the LMS.
 In addition, students will then respond to prompts with written submissions to share where they succeeded and where there is room for growth in their practice.

 Typical Out of Class Assignments